-In addition to physical, sexual, mental, financial, and emotional abuse, due to recent high-profile cases we are hearing more about spiritual abuse in Muslim circles.
 These cases of celebrity scholars and others taking advantage of their positions of authority have been a great opening for Muslims to begin understanding that spiritual abuse is unfortunately very common in our ummah, just as it is in other religions.

 Not a buzzword

 Spiritual abuse (or Religious abuse) is well-studied and is historically noted across religions.
 Simply put, it is a practice of distorting a religion to control, bully and/or harm someone.
 Even with the continued high-profile cases of Muslims engaged in spiritual abuse coming to light, many people are still unable to grasp that these scenarios are abuse at all, referring to wrongful and harmful beliefs about what abuse is and isn’t.

 The practice of spiritual abuse among Muslims is so widespread that one man has made it his life’s work to combat it.
 Danish Qasim is the founder of In Shaykh’s Clothing, an organization that has “…spent over six years listening to and documenting stories of spiritual abuse, corroborating the stories, and consulting subject matter experts.”
 In Shaykh’s Clothing is the leading resource for Muslims to learn what spiritual abuse is and how to break free from it.